soodoku/search-and-replace/Readme.md

 ### Example:
 `python postprocess.py txt_dir`

 The script will be post process all text files in 'txt_dir' directory and save the output file to the 'postprocessed' directory.
+[Sample input](txt_dir/) and [sample output](postprocessed).

 #### Application